-1. Due to the complex nature of existing instance numbers on ISU campus all instance numbers must be cleared with the Automation Team before execution of the project.
+- 1. The following acronyms should be used to identify all buildings on campus unless otherwise specified. - 2.
+Due to the complex nature of existing instance numbers and various vendors on ISU campus all instance numbers will be assigned by the Automation Team before execution of the project.